 |Website:||Make an appointment with Professor Horak|

-Laura Horak investigates gender and sexuality in film history, with an emphasis on transgender, lesbian, and gay cinema, silent cinema, digital culture, and North American and Swedish cinema.
-She teaches courses on film theory and historiography, women directors, sexuality in American cinema, and passing and masquerade in cinema.
+Laura Horak investigates gender and sexuality in film and media, transgender and queer cinema, and American and Scandinavian film history.
+She teaches courses on film theory, historiography, and methodology; cinema, gender, and sexuality; women directors; the history of sex in American cinema; and passing and masquerade in cinema.

 Horak’s anthology, Silent Cinema and the Politics of Space (Indiana University Press, 2014), co-edited with Jennifer Bean and Anupama Kapse, won the 2015 Society of Cinema and Media Studies’ Award for Best Edited Collection.